Introducing

 Luminous Energy is proposing to develop a solar farm on land at Reigate RH2 8QG

-The planning application for Duxhurst Solar Farm, previously known as Ironsbottom Solar Farm, has been submitted following the public consultation on 6th July 2022 and completion of environmental surveys.
-The documents can be viewed on Reigate and Banstead Borough Council’s website, via this link (reference number 22/02783/F).Â
+The planning application for Duxhurst Solar Farm has been approved.
+You can still view the documents on Reigate and Banstead Borough Council’s website, via this link (reference number 22/02783/F).

 The solar farm would have an approximate capacity of 25MWp and generate an estimated 25,000MWh of clean electricity per year.
 This is equivalent to the annual electricity needs of approximately 6,500 average UK homes.